ABadReference/Card-Engine/README.md

     - start work on the rest of the win conditions

 ## Future:
-Actually make the long waited poker game
+Actually make the long awaited poker game